BatuhanMRM/dentapp/README.md

 - **Appointment Booking**: Patients can book appointments with available doctors.
 - **Notes Section**: Doctors can write and manage notes related to patients.
 - **Mini Blog Page**: A small blog area for sharing updates, articles, or health tips.

+## 🚧 Work in Progress
+DentApp is still under active development.
+Some features may change, and new functionalities will be added in future updates.